PreciselyData/SpatialAnalytics/docs/getting-started/azure-aks/prepare_and_deploy_using_helm_charts.md

 There are two deployment files to choose from that require different amount of resources (CPU and Memory).
 Start from the small one `~/SpatialAnalytics/deploy/gitlab-deployment-small-values.yaml`.
 A production deployment should use `~/SpatialAnalytics/deploy/gitlab-deployment-values.yaml`.
-If you use your external Postgres Database, update the information in the manifest file `~/SpatialAnalytics/deploy/values-jackrabbit-postgres.yaml`.

 #### Deployment helm using PostgresSQL DB